Dwipamani Kalita: Family background

 Dwipamani hails from Jabjabkuchi village under Ghagrapar PS in Nalbari.
-Her father Karuna Kalita died while she was an infant forcing her to live with her step mother.
+Her father Karuna Kalita died while she was an infant forcing her to live with her step-mother.
 According to DGP Harekrishna Deka, she was a victim of social ostracism and trauma which made a militant out of her.
 She was separated from her mother at a very young age and saw her father killed by the villagers.
 Her elder brother was also killed in an accident.
-Being unable to bear the atrocities of her step mother she joined the outfit in 1998 through one Minati Kalita, and ULFA activist Manoj Goswami of Nalbari.
+Being unable to bear the atrocities of her step-mother she joined the outfit in 1998 through one Minati Kalita, and ULFA activist Manoj Goswami of Nalbari.

 Education

-As a student she was a brilliant one and excelled in her HSLC and HS examinations securing letter marks.
+She was a brilliant student and excelled in her HSLC and HS examinations securing letter marks.
 She passed the HSLC examination in 1996 with letter marks in Mathematics and Advanced Mathematics and the Higher Secondary examination in 1998 in first division with letter marks in Logic.
 Although a very bright student she was said to be deprived of any support from her family and friends.